SamratK/ko-tagCloud/README.md

 <tr>
 <th>Option</th>
 <th>Value</th>
-<th>Default</th>
 <th>Description</th>
 </tr>
 </thead>
 <tr>
 <td>url</td>
 <td>href of a link.
 Eg. http://www.github.com</td>
-<td>-</td>
-<td>With the value of url an anchor element will be created around the given
+<td>With the value of url an anchor element will be created around
-text of the could element.
+the given text of the could element.
 On clicking the element, the page will navigate to the given url.</td>
 </tr>
 <tr>
 <td>target</td>
 <td>Target of the anchor element.
-Eg. _blank, _self, _parent etc.
+Eg. _blank, _self, _parent etc. Default value is _top.
-<td>_top</td>
 <td>The url will be loaded as per the target value.
-This option is only used
+This option
-when url option is set.</td>
+ is only used when url option is set.</td>
 </tr>
 <tr>
 <td>onclick</td>
-<td>Name of the function to be called, on clicking the tag cloud element.
+<td>Name of the function to be called, on clicking the
-<td>-</td>
+tag cloud element.
 <td>This option is to be used when url option is not set.
-Instead of loading
- a page, the click action will
-be sent to a function.
+Instead of loading a page, the click action will be sent to a function.
 Eg.
 <pre>
 function setContentOfPage(){
-//Code to set content of page based on clicked tag cloud element.
+//Code to set content of page based on
+//clicked tag cloud element.
 }
 //cloud element JSON inside array should be cloudElement = {......."textContent":"GitHub" , "onclick" : "setContentOfPage"........};

 //the text element in tag cloud will be created as -
+<<span>
-<<span>text ..... onclick="setContentOfPage('GitHub',this);" ......>
+text ..... onclick="setContentOfPage('GitHub',this);"
+......>
   GitHub <</span>/text>
 </pre>
 As given above, the function with given name will be called by passing the textContent of that element and also the text element itself so that other properties of it can be read.
 </td>
 </tr>
 <tr>
 <td><b>ko_onclick</b></td>
-<td>Name of the knockout function to be called, on clicking the tag cloud
+<td>Name of the knockout function to be called,
-element.</td>
-<td>-</td>
+on clicking the tag cloud element.</td>
-<td>This option is to be used when url option is not set.
-Instead of loading
+<td>This option is to be used when url option is
-a page, the click action will be sent to a knockout function.
+not set.
+Instead of loading a page, the click action will be sent to a knockout function.
 Eg.
 <pre>
 function tagCloudViewModel (){
 var self = this;
 ........
 self.setContentOfPage = function(){
-  //Code to set content of page based on clicked tag cloud element.
+  //Code to set content of page based
+  //on clicked tag cloud element.
   }
 .......
 }
 ko.applyBindings(new tagCloudViewModel());

-//cloud element inside data array should be cloudElement = {......."textContent":"GitHub" ,
+//cloud element inside data array should be cloudElement = {
+......."textContent":"GitHub" ,
-  <b>"ko_onclick"</b> : "setContentOfPage"........};
+  <b>"ko_onclick"</b> : "setContentOfPage"
+  ........};

-//the text element in tag cloud will be created as -
+//the text element in tag cloud will be
+//created as -
+<<span>
-<<span>text ..... data-bind="click : setContentOfPage" ......>
+text ..... data-bind="click : setContentOfPage"
+......>
   GitHub <</span>/text>
 </pre>
 As given above, a knockout click binding will be created with the given function name.
 Knockout will call the function with data and event arguments from which the clicked element can be identified.
 </td>
 </tr>
 </table>